charleschen0611/Medical-PDF-Downloaders/README.md

 # Medical-PDF-Downloaders

-### Python programs that allows one to download medical pdfs in a certain category from big providers, including:
+### Python programs that allows one to download medical pdfs in a certain category from various providers, including:
 - Natures
 - BMP
 - Elife